 Additionally, many companies require two to three years of related experience in proposals, preferably within the industry in which they're applying.
 Some companies even require that candidates possess prior knowledge of the products that they'll be marketing.
 Proposal coordinators must have experience reading and analyzing requests for proposal (RFPs) and requests for quotation (RFQs).
 Candidates need to possess exceptional organization, grammar, proofreading, and spelling abilities.
 They must also be able to work in deadline-driven environments and work with teams to complete projects.

 Proposal Coordinator Salary Information

-According to PayScale.com, most proposal coordinators earned between $36,064 and $74,916 as of September 2014.
-These figures included base salary, bonuses, and profit sharing.
+According to PayScale.com, most proposal coordinators earned between $41,000 and $74,000 as of August 2019.
 Salary varied by several factors, such as place of employment, industry, and experience.
-For example, those who worked in Arlington, Virginia, reported earning a median salary of $78,000 per year in the fall of 2014, while proposal coordinators in Houston, Texas, reported median total pay of $43,000.
+For example, those who worked in Houston, Texas, reported earning 16 percent above the national average, while proposal coordinators in Atlanta, Georgia reported earning 8 percent less.

 Proposal coordinators need to have a bachelor's degree in order to be competitive for entry-level positions.
 They can also benefit from a few years of experience working with proposals.
 The more education and experience a candidate has, the better their chances will be at getting a job in this field.